odrodrig/assetTracking/readme.md

 node invoke.js createListing
 ```

-6. Take a look at the output of the createListing transaction in the logspout container.
+6. Take a look at the output of the createListing transaction in the terminal window.
 You should see the newly created listing.

 7. Invoke the following transactions by following the same pattern of:
 ```bash